Your anti-TPO antibody levels mean that your thyroid may be functioning sub-optimally.

 - + any of the other generalized symptoms listed above

-Note that the presence of these findings usually represent that the disease has been around for some time and may have progressed.
+Note that the presence of these findings usually represents that the disease has been around for some time and may have progressed.

 The important part is to identify the presence of these symptoms and then seek treatment which we will go over further below.

-One of the most frequent questions I get asked by patients is something alone the lines of this:
+One of the most frequent questions I get asked by patients is something along the lines of this: